 On paper, the Surface Pro 6 remains to be the better value since you’re getting more of a full computer experience for only about 100 bucks (or quid) more.
 However, the race is definitely closer than it’s ever been.

-If you want to go with Chrome OS, the new Google Pixel Slate is worth considering, which will set you back $799 (£749, AU$1,162) for the base model.
+If you want to go with Chrome OS or one of the best Chromebooks, the Google Pixel Slate is worth considering, which will set you back $799 (£749, AU$1,162) for the base model.
 This may have been a great deal if it wasn’t for Google is asking for an extra $199 (£189, AU$280) for the keyboard cover.
 That’s not exactly good value, especially considering that both the iPad Pro and Surface Pro 6 surpass it in terms of sheer power.

 Design and display